Business Process Consulting

 - Capability Maturity Model Integration (CMMI): Capability maturity models began as a set of software development best practices derived from the processes of industry titans like IBM, Lockheed, and Northrop Grumman.
 The original Software CMM was created at the direction of the US Department of Defense to improve the quality and predictability of defense software development.
 Over the decades, the Software CMM was joined by the Systems Engineering CMM, the Data Management Maturity Model, and other topic-specific CMMs.
 Today, the CMMI provides an evolutionary path to better processes in systems, hardware, and software development, services of all types from retail to banking to restaurants, data management, systems resilience, supply chain management, and human resources.
 And the CMMI is now used worldwide, with more CMMI activities occurring in China and India than any other country.
 CMMI version 2.0, released in 2018, includes linkage between how processes operate and the value that the process delivers to an organization and its customers.
 Government contractors continue to earn CMMI certification along with many other organizations seeking to objectively demonstrate their performance excellence.

 - DevOps: Development Operations is an application of Lean principles to help organizations improve their overall ability to develop, deliver, and maintain products and services in coordination with and at the pace of customers.
 DevOps was originally created for the software world at the junction between agile development, information technology infrastructure management, and Lean value-added and mistake proofing.
 DevOps is a cultural philosophy to strengthen the relationship between product development (often software), operations, and customers.
+DevSecOps incorporates the concept of security into the DevOps framework.
+The DevSecOps philosophy is that everyone is responsible for security in the software or product development process.

 - Agile: Agile methodologies (Scrum, XP, Kanban, etc.) are about driving the creation of new services and products, particularly software, based on the demands of competing organizations.
 Traditional product and service creation emphasize the schedule and the plan as the ultimate measures of progress.
 Agile creation focuses on responsiveness to changing customer needs, providing new capabilities in small and frequent deliveries, and creating trust between product creators and customers by making and keeping promises.
 Good agile focuses on disciplined engineering to understand and respond to customer needs.
-(Bad agile is about avoiding a disciplined approach, something for which the software industry is all-to-infamous.) is all where project management best practices meet software-development best practices.
-Whatever type of product or service an organization delivering, agile thinking focuses on how to achieve the nimbleness needed to meet a changing world.
+(Bad agile is about avoiding a disciplined approach, something for which the software industry is all-too-infamous.)
+Agile is where project management best practices meet software-development best practices.
+Whatever type of product or service an organization delivers, agile thinking focuses on how to achieve the nimbleness needed to meet a changing world.

 What Industries Can Business Process Consultants Help?